 /apps/hr/jobs/jobs.pdf.esp; the suffix is added to the script name.

 URLs with selectors

 Selectors can be used to display the same content in an alternative format.
-For example a printer friendly version, an rss feed or a summary.
+For example, a printer-friendly version, a rss feed, or a summary.

-If we look at a printer friendly version where the selector could be print; as in
+If you look at a printer-friendly version where the selector could be print, as in

 /apps/hr/jobs/jobs.print.esp; the selector is added to the script name.

-the content path will be used to search for an appropriate script (if the path based ResourceTypeProvider is active).
+the content path is used to search for an appropriate script (if the path-based ResourceTypeProvider is active).

 For example, the script for

 If no script is found, then the default script is used.